dotnet/runtime/tests/src/GC/Performance/README.md

 in which the child process runs, as well as a number of other metrics on Windows platforms.

 ## Building the test framework
 The test framework currently does not build as part of the CoreCLR test build.
-The framework builds using the `dnu` build tool in order to target both DNX46 (Desktop) or DNXCORE5 (CoreCLR) depending on the platform on which the tests are to be invoked.
+The framework targets Desktop CLR and compiles using msbuild.

 The Desktop (DNX46) target of the test framework contains a number of custom metrics that are given to `xunit.performance` to evaluate the test run.
 These metrics provide a number of interesting